Psilocybin mushrooms have been used for hundreds of years in spiritual practices by various Indigenous peoples.

 These magic mushrooms have slowly found their way to the Western world, where both scientists and recreational drug users alike have studied their beneficial effects.

-The euphoric and calming effects of certain types of magic mushrooms have led some practitioners to believe that a measured dose of psilocybin may aid in anxiety relief.
+The euphoric and calming effects of certain types of psilocybin mushrooms have led some practitioners to believe that a measured dose of psilocybin may aid in anxiety relief.

-Why Are More People Exploring the Wonders of Psilocybin?
+Why Are More People Exploring the Wonders of Psilocybin Mushrooms?

-The Global Drug Survey 2019 found that out of 11,000 respondents, only 0.4% ever needed emergency medical treatment after taking magic mushrooms.
-The results deemed magic mushrooms as the safest of all recreational drugs.
+The Global Drug Survey 2019 found that out of 11,000 respondents, only 0.4% required emergency medical treatment after taking magic mushrooms.
+The results deemed psilocybin mushrooms as the safest of all recreational drugs.

 Encouraging results such as these further draw average people to seek information and advice on the effects of psilocybin.
 These curious people wish to learn about the drug for both recreational and medicinal purposes.